 - Can be difficult to set up for more complicated flows

 Userpilot has three product plans: Traction, Growth, and Enterprise.
-They all have a base cost that depends on the number of monthly active users your product has.
+They all have a base cost that depends on the number of monthly active users your product has—the more monthly active users, the more you pay per month.
 As you move up the pricing plans, you get more features to play with.
-For instance, the Growth plan gives you access to language localization options and content throttling.
+For instance, the Growth plan gives you access to custom domain hosting and content throttling.

 Userpilot also offers a free demo of their Traction plan, which you can get access to through a call with their team.